Pet Guide Daily

 Complications During Whelping

-When a healthy mother beagle whelps or births a litter of puppies, owners and breeders often have little to do; the mother frequently cares for the newborn beagles independently.
+When a healthy mother beagles whelps or births a litter of puppies, owners, and breeders often have little to do; the mother frequently cares for the newborn beagles independently.
 However, issues may occur that necessitate the intervention of an owner.
 Sometimes, when the mother sees her puppies, she becomes confused or fearful and abandons them.
 A mother beagle can whelp an excessive number of puppies in a single litter, rendering her incapable of nursing them all.
 In this scenario, the owner is responsible for feeding neglected puppies.
 Other potential issues include puppy fatalities, the death of the mother beagle, mastitis, and insufficient milk production.

 Caring for Newborn Beagle Puppies